Back to blog

 Flutter or React Native can reduce duplicated mobile work when the product can share most UI and business logic across iOS and Android.
 Cross-platform is not automatically cheaper in every case; complex native modules, heavy animations, offline sync, Bluetooth, media processing, or platform-specific release work can reduce the savings.
 If the product is mostly content, forms, dashboards, or internal workflow, a responsive web app or PWA may be enough for the first release.

 Use NextPage's Native Vs Cross Platform Mobile App Development guide when the budget decision is really a platform-strategy decision.
+If the release is still uncertain, the MVP Scope Builder can separate version-one features from later-phase bets before engineering starts.

 Feature Cost Drivers